-Join Chris Mattia for an in-depth discussion in this video Creating a YouTube channel, part of Blended Learning Fundamentals.
+Join Chris Mattia for an in-depth discussion in this video Creating a YouTube channel, part of Teaching Techniques: Blended Learning.

 - Now that you have video content,…you need a way to share the content with your students.…To stream your video content, you have two choices:…use your campus streaming service solution…or use a publicly available service,…such as YouTube, Vimeo, or others.…The advantage to many campus platforms…is that you can usually make your videos…available only to your students.…By using a public platform, you'll be making your…video content available to the entire world.…This is a great choice for sharing your work…beyond the walls of your classroom.…

 To share video on YouTube,…you'll need to begin by setting up your own channel.…I'm currently logged into my Google Drive,…and from the apps menu we'll click on YouTube.…This will automatically log us into YouTube…and help us in setting up our channel.…Over on the lefthand column…you should see a link that says My Channel.…Go ahead and click there.…It'll ask us for the name to create our channel with.…Go ahead and click Create Channel.…And our channel is now set up.…Let's personalize it a little bit…

 - Setting up sharing on iOS and Android devices

 - Recording audio and video

 - Creating a YouTube channel for sharing video

 Skill Level Appropriate for all